 Despite recent passage of the Universal Healthcare Act and National Integrated Cancer Control Act that both contain tools to reduce prices for medicines, DoH has imposed draconian price cuts in the Philippines through the MRP.
 Issued by the President in February 2020, Executive Order No. 104, entitled "Improving Access to Healthcare through the Regulation of Prices in the Retail of Drugs and Medicines," covers an initial list of 133 drug formulations with a mandatory price reduction of up to 50 percent from prevailing market prices.
-The policy also contains provisions to cover another set of 72 drug formulations, with initial price reduction proposals ranging from 50% up to a staggering 96%.
+The policy also contains provisions to cover another set of 72 drug formulations, with initial price reduction proposals ranging from 50 percent up to a staggering 96 percent, in spite of calls to suspend such measures due to the impact of COVID-19 on the industry.
 The combined list includes molecules for hypertension, diabetes, cardiovascular disease (CVD), chronic lung diseases, neonatal diseases, major cancers, chronic renal disease, psoriasis and rheumatoid arthritis, among others.